kadena-docs/kadena-docs/docs/smart-contracts/capabilities.md

 By requiring a capability, you can define private or restricted functions than cannot be called directly.
 In this example, the `do-entry` function can only be called by code inside the module somewhere and can only be called in an outer operation for this user in particular, restricting it to that user.

+However, it's important to note that the `require-capability` function doesn't scope to a body of code.
+The position at which you insert it affects the semantics of the function call and the operations that happen first, before the capability requirement is applied.
+If you insert the `require-capability` call at an inappropriate position, you might see unexpected behavior or error messages.
+In general, you should insert  the `require-capability` call at the beginning of a function call.

 ## Composing capabilities

 A `defcap` can import other capabilities, for modular factoring of guard code, or to compose an outer capability from smaller, inner capabilities.